 The Division of Comprehensive Neurology in the Department of Neurology at Stanford University seeks a board-eligible or board-certified neurologist to join the Department as a Clinical Assistant Professor, Clinical Associate Professor, or Clinical Professor in the Clinician Educator Line.

-The major criterion for appointment as a Clinician Educator is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
+The major criterion for appointment in the Clinician Educator Line is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
 Academic rank will be determined by the qualifications and experience of the successful candidate.

 The successful applicant should have an MD or equivalent, be board-certified or board-eligible (ABPN), and must have or obtain a California medical license.

-We are particularly interested in candidates who have fellowship training, or other background, in a neurology subspecialty, such as Headache, Comprehensive/General Neurology, Movement Disorders, Neurobehavioral/Dementia, Epilepsy, Neuromuscular or Clinical Neurophysiology.
-Candidates must demonstrate commitment to teaching students, residents and fellows.
+We are particularly interested in candidates who have fellowship training, or additional background in Comprehensive Neurology, Headache, Memory Disorders, Movement Disorders and Neuromuscular.
+Candidates must demonstrate commitment to teaching students, residents, and fellows.
+Candidates must also have excellent communication skills and an ability to work collaboratively with other departments and disciplines.

-Responsibilities will include care of general and subspecialty neurology patients, and teaching of medical students, residents and clinical fellows.
-Faculty will work in our hospital and clinics at Stanford Health Care TriValley in Pleasanton, California.
-Opportunities are available to participate in research, quality improvement, and development of innovative care programs.
+Responsibilities are expected to include care of general and subspecialty neurology patients, and teaching of medical students, residents, and clinical fellows.
+Faculty will work in our hospital and clinics at Stanford Health Care TriValley (SHC-TriValley) in Pleasanton, California.
+While the primary focus will be on clinical duties at SHC-TriValley, opportunities for involvement at other clinical locations, including Emeryville and Palo Alto, can be explored depending on the candidate’s interests and clinical needs at these sites.
+Opportunities are also available to participate in research, quality improvement, and development of innovative care programs.

 The Neurology Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
 Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.

 Interested candidates should submit a CV, a brief candidate statement, and the names & contact info for three references.
-Applicants should apply directly to Stanford University School of Medicine’s Faculty Search and Applicant Tracking (FSAT) website at the following link:
+Applicants should apply directly to Stanford University School of Medicine’s Faculty Search and Applicant Tracking (FSAT) by using the APPLY NOW button above.

 Questions should be directed via e-mail to Prashanth Krishnamohan, Search Committee Chair, c/o Gayla Weng (search administrator) at firstname.lastname@example.org.

 To expedite response to your question, please include your name and “CompNeuro TriValley CE Search” in your email subject line.
-Please be advised, it is not permissible to accept applicants via email.
-Candidates must apply via the FSAT link.
+Please be advised, it is not permissible to accept applications via email.
+Candidates must apply using the Stanford Faculty Positions link above.